About the Grand Challenges Scholars Program (GCSP)

 How much of a time commitment is involved?

-Scholars will be required to attend at least two half-day or evening meetings each year, typically scheduled at the end of term breaks, to reflect on what they learned in the previous term or semester and add to their portfolio of work.
+Three two-hour meetings of all Grand Challenge Scholars are scheduled during each semester (fall and spring), typically at the end of term breaks and before Academic Advising Day.
+The minimum expectation is that scholars will be required to attend at least two meetings each year, to reflect on what they learned in the previous term or semester and add to their portfolio of work, and share their portfolio with peers and advisors for feedback.
 These meetings are also a time to connect with fellow scholars and a network of advisors and mentors from multiple disciplines to revisit and possibly refine their plan of study.

 Can I view the WPI Journal online?

 The online version of the WPI Journal--including past issues--can be found here.